aptos-foundation/registry-projects/README.md

         - Bi-weekly or Monthly milestones with clear milestone deliverables
             - Milestones check in frequency is based on project size
         - Resources allocated across each Milestone & underlying man-hour requirement
-### With all the above ready and at hand, you are ready to submit your Proposal in the following TypeForm link:
+### With all the above ready and at hand, you are ready to submit your Proposal in the following [TypeForm](https://aptosfoundation.typeform.com/TheRegistry)
 ---
 ## FAQ
 ### What to expect after the application is submitted?